Nubian ibex: Captive populations

-Africa

-Nubian ibex live in Egypt's Giza Zoo.

-Asia

-Nubian ibex live in 16 zoos across Israel, including a breeding herd in the Jerusalem Biblical Zoo.
-They live in 3 zoos across the United Arab Emirates and 1 zoo in Singapore.
-Nubian ibex live in at least one facility in Oman, the Bait Al Barakah breeding centre.
-Oman's wild ibex population is genetically distinct from its captive population, suggesting that the captive animals descend from a different population.

-Europe

-Nubian ibex live in one zoo in each of the following countries: Estonia, France, Germany, Poland, and Switzerland.

-North America: At least 73

-As of December 2013, at least 34 males and 39 females live across 8 captive facilities; 7 of these facilities are accredited by the Association of Zoos and Aquariums (AZA).
-They are all descend from ibex that lived in Israel's Yotvata Hai-Bar Nature Reserve.
-Captive ibex managers worried that one ibex group had hybrid ancestry due to morphological differences from other Nubian ibex, but genetic analysis suggested that they were pure-bred, and that differences were only due to intraspecific genetic variation.

-Cultural Significance and Human Exploitation
+Cultural significance and human exploitation

-Ancient Middle Eastern Cultures
+Ancient Middle Eastern cultures

-Nubian ibex have been a common image in petroglyphs (rock art), metal work, and pottery across the Middle East for thousands of years.
+Nubian ibex played an important role in cultures of the ancient Near East.
+They have been a common image in petroglyphs (rock art), metal work, pottery, and other artwork across the Middle East for thousands of years, with some artwork dating back to the late Pleistocene.
 One example is a life-sized image carved in sandstone in Egypt, dated to the Upper Paleolithic.
 In petroglyphs, ibex are often portrayed as hunted by dogs and human archers.
 They are also frequently depicted alongside celestial imagery such as a star, sun, cross, or circle.
+They were commonly hunted using desert kites (long, narrowing walls that form an enclosure), dogs, stone enclosures, and nets.

 The ibex's role in artwork has been suggested as representing literal acts like ritual hunts, as well as spiritual and metaphorical concepts such as resurrection, seasonal cycles of rain and drought, and the interplay of life and death.
-Ibex may have represented ancient Middle Eastern deities such as Dumuzi (Tamuz) and Dushara.
+Ibex may have represented ancient Middle Eastern deities such as Dumuzi (Tamuz), Almaqah and Dushara.
 They are often identified with the constellation Capricorn in Mesopotamian-Iranian artwork from the 4th Millennium BCE.

 A common motif in ancient Middle Eastern art contains a sacred tree, often the Tree of Life, flanked on each side by an ibex.
-This motif is exemplified in the Cult Stand from Ta-anach from the 10th Century BCE, which also contains two ibex and other nature-themed carvings.
-It is thought to depict the relationship of Yahweh (God) and Asherah, a Semitic, nature-oriented goddess whose essence was later integrated into Judaism.
+This motif is present across the region, from Iran and Mesopotamia to Arabia and the Horn of Africa.
+Assyrian travelers brought bronze artwork bearing the motif as far as Olympia, Greece.
+This motif is exemplified by the Cult Stand from Ta-anakh from the 10th Century BCE, which also contains two ibex next to a sacred tree, and other nature-themed carvings.
+It is thought to depict the relationship of Yahweh/El (God) and Asherah, a Semitic, nature-oriented goddess whose essence was later integrated into Judaism.